Alabama Cracked Windshield Laws

 • Obstructed windshield regulations: No person may operate motor vehicle with sign, poster, or other non-transparent material that obstructs visibility.

-• Windshield wipers: vehicles must be equipped with windshield wipers in good working conditions.
-Cracks which prevent wipers from operating correctly may be illegal.
+• Windshield wipers: All vehicles must be equipped with windshield wipers, which must be in good working conditions.
+Cracks which can prevent wipers from operating as normal may be illegal.

 Federal cracked windshield regulations

 Federal requirements require drivers to have a clear vision of the road.
-Windshield cracks or chips smaller than ¾-inch in diameter are permitted if they are not located within 3″ of another crack.
+Windshield cracks or chips smaller than ¾-inch in diameter are permitted if they are not located at least 3 inches from another crack.

-Check our data with your local law enforcement or other relevant agencies!
+We always advise checking with your local law enforcement or other relevant agencies.
 Alabama cracked window laws or windshield obstruction regulations in certain cities or counties may be different from state legislation.
 While we do our very best to advise whether it is legal to drive with cracked windshield, we can not be held liable for any potentially incorrect or misinterpreted info.
 Very often it is up to individual police officers to determine if your clear view of the road is obstructed.

 State of Alabama Info